Exodromy: The homotopy theory of stratified spaces

-\begin{dfn} We say that a $1$-category is \defn{layered}\footnote{or \textit{EI}, as they are more usually called} if and only if every endomorphism is an isomorphism.
-We say that \acategory $\Pi$ is \defn{layered} if and only if its homotopy category $ h_1(\Pi) $ is a layered category.
-This holds if and only if the natural functor $\fromto{\Pi}{h_0(\Pi)}$ is conservative.
-Thus a layered \category $\Pi$ is naturally an $h_0(\Pi)$-stratified space.
+\begin{dfn} We say that a $1$-category $ C $ is \defn{layered} \footnote{Layered categories are often called \textit{EI} categories.} if and only if every endomorphism of an object of $ C $ is an isomorphism.
+We say that \acategory $\Pi$ is \defn{layered} if and only if its homotopy category $ \ho_1(\Pi) $ is a layered $ 1 $-category.
+This holds if and only if the natural functor $\fromto{\Pi}{\ho_0(\Pi)}$ is conservative.
+Thus a layered \category $\Pi$ is naturally an $\ho_0(\Pi)$-stratified space.